Pyrrha-Foundation/pyrrha-coin/doc/tor.md

 ## Run nexa behind a Tor proxy

-The first step is running Nexa behind a Tor proxy.
+The first step is running Pyrrha behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy